Equality and inclusion

 - Foster good relations between persons that share a protected characteristic and persons who do not share it

-As an employer, EPUT has developed and implemented a range of policies which make us a fair and equal place to work.
+As an employer, EPUT has developed and implemented a range of policies and programmes to help foster equality and inclusion for our employees

 We are committed to eliminating any form of discrimination either within the workplace or in relation to our clients.
 This does not mean treating everyone the same or providing the same service to everyone.
 It means providing everyone with a service in a way that meets their personal circumstances and needs.